lvnne/learning-git/README.md

 # Learning Git

-## This repo was used to learn git from Amigoscode
+## This repository was used to learn git from Amigoscode.

 https://amigoscode.com/courses